• Skip to primary navigation

 Stove Top/Oven Instructions

-• Add in tomato paste, broth, carrots, celery, bouillon.
+• add in carrots, celery, potatoes, broth, and bouillon.
 Bring to a boil, add lid and turn down to low.
 Let cook for abou 1.5-2 hours.
 OR transfer to 350 degree oven and let cook for about 1 hour-1.5 hours.

 For thicker stew: After cooking for number of hours remove lid, bring to boil.
 Using cornstarch and 1 cup cold or room temp water or broth mix together (making a slurry) and mix into boiling stew.
 Add frozen peas and stir.
 Serve hot.